team-mentor-me/mentor-me-front/README.md

   - `git push -u origin [firstname-lastname]` <-- Pushes that branch to github.

-      - subsequent pushes after the above push can be done with `git push [firstname-lastname]`
+      - Subsequent pushes after the above push can be done with `git push [firstname-lastname]`.

-   you can then `git commit` into that branch wth all your changes.
+   - You can then `git commit` into that branch wth all your changes.

 ##### Initial Instructions
 - You still need to run `yarn install` to get your node_modules.